 Lionel Logue: I believe sucking smoke into your lungs will kill you.

-King George VI: My physicians say it relaxes the throat.
+Albert: My physicians say it relaxes the throat.

 Lionel Logue: They're idiots.

-King George VI: They've all been knighted.
+Albert: They've all been knighted.

 Lionel Logue: Makes it official then.